 The relationship between the details of the countermodel construction and Lemma 8 is a subtle one.
-For example, it would not be correct to assume that if an antisequent $\Gamma \not\vdash{\circ} \Delta$ has a \perp consistent Γ , then this antisequent will be beneath some classical world.
-As a simple example of the "procedure" suggested by the completeness proof, consider the sequent $\vdash{\circ} d$ where d is a (redpolarized) propositional atom.
-From the initial antisequent $\forall o d$, the procedure creates only one world, using the S^ -type saturation, that does not force d.
+For example, it would not be correct to assume that if an antisequent $\Gamma \not\vdash{o} \Delta$ has a \perp consistent Γ , then this antisequent will be beneath some classical world.
+As a simple example of the "procedure" suggested by the completeness proof, consider the sequent $\vdash{o} d$ where d is a (redpolarized) propositional atom.
+From the initial antisequent $\not\vdash{o} d$, the procedure creates only one world, using the S^ -type saturation, that does not force d.
 In fact the unextended \models relation maps this world to the empty set.
 Since \perp was never added to the right-hand side, there is no k-generator.
-Therefore, K is empty and this world is considered imaginary and forces \bot .
+Therefore, \mathcal{K} is empty and this world is considered imaginary and forces \perp .
 This interpretation is technically consistent.
 Even if we only considered models that contained solely imaginary worlds, they would still be enough to interpret traditional intuitionistic logic.
-An important difference between the S^ -type closure and the K^{} -closure is that the former only enumerates subformulas
+An important difference between the S^ -type closure and the K^{} -closure is that the former only enumerates subformulas in S, while the maximally consistent closure enumerates through all formulas and their duals.
+We do not create classical worlds unless there is the need to create one, as indicated by the existence of a k-generator antisequent.